minhnghivn/idata/README.md

     --cross-reference
 ```
 # Custom Validation
-For more generic check, we support some other switches.
+For more customized checks, we support some other switches.

 The `--match="field/pattern/"` switch tells the program to check if value of a `field` matches the provided `pattern` (which is a regular expression).
 For example: